 Assess the overall state of your data.
 Check for data that is not up to date, useful, or relevant.
 Decide what is worth keeping and what you should eliminate.

-Bad data often stems from human error, but here are some additional situations you should check for:
+Bad data often stems from human error (such as typos when entering an email address), but here are some additional situations you should check for:

 - Hard bounced or unsubscribed contacts: It’s best to delete these contacts from your database when you see them.

-Workflows can be used for more than email and sales automation.
-Use workflows to update your data by categorizing it and setting enrollment triggers.
+HubSpot workflows can be used for more than email and sales automation.
+Use them to update your data by categorizing it and setting enrollment triggers.
 This helps sort out your good data from your bad data.